pranay0x4/colossusbundi/docs/monitoring.md

 # Monitoring

-## Monitoring Goals

-The goal was not full observability tooling with metrics pipelines and long retention.
-The goal was to answer three practical questions quickly:

-- Is the host alive?
-- Are the important services reachable?
-- Will I notice failures when I am away from the machine?

-## Components

-### Homepage

-Homepage acts as the operator dashboard.
-It provides one page for links, service entrypoints, and basic status visibility.
-Its value is operational convenience: fewer tabs, faster context switching, and a simpler daily control surface.

-### Glances

-Glances provides host-level visibility:

-- CPU usage
-- memory pressure
-- process activity
-- load averages
-- thermal behavior

-This became especially useful during local inference experiments with Ollama and Gemma 2B, where temperature spikes made it obvious that experimental workloads needed tighter operational boundaries than the core services.

-### Uptime Kuma

-Uptime Kuma handles active checks for internal and public endpoints.
-It helped catch:

-- services that failed after reboot
-- proxy misroutes
-- tunnel or DNS regressions
-- containers that were technically running but not serving correctly

-### Telegram Alerting

-Telegram was used as a lightweight alert destination.
-It is simple enough to keep and fast enough to matter.
-A small shell script posts failures or status events to a bot endpoint, avoiding the need for a heavier paging system.

-## Failure Modes Observed

-The monitored failures were mostly operational:

-- containers stopping after reboot because restart behavior was incomplete
-- application URLs changing after proxy or DNS edits
-- storage refactors breaking expected mount points
-- tunnel routing errors returning the wrong response or no response

-Monitoring mattered because these problems were often discovered after a change that looked successful at first.

-## Operational Lessons

-- a dashboard is useful, but checks and alerts are what close the loop
-- host metrics are essential when experimenting on old hardware
-- restart policies are part of operations, not just convenience
-- small systems still need visibility because manual checking does not scale well over time

-## Next Improvements

-- add disk usage and filesystem saturation alerts
-- check media-library update freshness, not only HTTP availability
-- separate experimental workloads from always-on services more clearly
+## Why Monitor?

+I didn't want to build a complex monitoring stack with massive databases and long-term charts.
+I just wanted to answer three simple questions:
+1. Is my server actually turned on?
+2. Are my apps running and reachable?
+3. Will I get notified if something breaks while I'm away?

+---

+## What I'm Using

+### Homepage (My Dashboard)
+This is a simple start page that displays links to all my apps in one place.
+It also connects to their APIs to show basic status information.
+It prevents me from having to open a dozen browser tabs just to check if things are okay.

+### Glances (Hardware Stats)
+Glances runs on the host and monitors CPU, RAM, disk read/write, and temperature.
+Since my server is just an old laptop, keeping an eye on temperatures is crucial.
+This was really useful when I was testing Ollama with Gemma 2B—the laptop got super hot, which showed me that I need to be careful with heavy AI tasks on this hardware.

+### Uptime Kuma (Uptime Checker)
+Uptime Kuma continually pings my services to make sure they are responding.
+It helped me catch:
+- Apps that didn't start up automatically after the server rebooted.
+- DNS or reverse proxy config issues.
+- Containers that were technically "running" according to Docker, but actually locked up and returning error codes.

+### Telegram Alerts
+I set up a Telegram bot that pings my phone whenever Uptime Kuma detects a service is down.
+It's simple, free, and I don't have to check a dashboard manually to know if something is broken.

+---

+## Common Failures I've Seen

+- **Reboot issues:** Containers not starting because I forgot to set a restart policy.
+- **Reverse proxy breaks:** Messing up an Nginx config or dynamic DNS update, causing my URLs to point to the wrong port.
+- **Storage hiccups:** Changing a path on the host and breaking the mounts inside the containers.

+Usually, when I update the server, things look like they are working at first.
+Uptime Kuma and Telegram alerts are how I find out that something actually broke ten minutes later.

+---

+## What I Learned
+- Having a nice dashboard is cool, but real alerts that ping your phone are what save you.
+- When hosting on consumer hardware (especially an old laptop), you *must* monitor temperatures.
+- Simple, manual checks don't scale.
+Setting up automated monitoring early makes self-hosting way less stressful.

+---

+## Future Ideas
+- Set up automated alerts for low disk space.
+- Write a script to alert me if my media folders stop updating.
+- Keep resource-heavy AI experiments isolated so they don't crash my media server.